-- a.
-If the host country is multicultural and multilingual, the PDproject developer should prepare the information provided to the stakeholder in the language and method most suitable to the specific stakeholder group. - b.
-If need be, project developersPD may prepare the soft/hard copies of VPA information in multiple languages and also involve a translator on ground during the physical round.
+- 4.3.1 | The consultation requirements at the VPA level are the same as that for a project activity, thus, it is recommended that project developers read the sections above that provide guidance for project-level consultation. - 4.3.2 | If the project developer is conducting a grouped stakeholder consultation for several corresponding VPAs, the developer may take care of the following: - a.
+If the host country is multicultural and multilingual, the project developer should prepare the information provided to the stakeholder in the language and method most suitable to the specific stakeholder group. - b.
+If need be, project developers may prepare soft/hard copies of VPA information in multiple languages and also involve a translator on ground during the physical round.